🧩 Multimodal VLM¶

 -

-This paper proposes LLaVA-FA, an efficient compression method for large multimodal models (LMMs) that performs joint low-rank and quantization weight approximation in the frequency domain.
-By exploiting the decorrelation property and conjugate symmetry of the Fourier transform, the method achieves more compact and accurate weight representations.
-It further introduces PolarQuant (polar coordinate quantization) and ODC (Optional Diagonal Calibration), surpassing existing efficient multimodal models on multiple benchmarks with minimal active parameters and computational cost.
+LLaVA-FA is proposed as an efficient multimodal large model compression method that performs joint low-rank and quantized weight approximation in the frequency domain.
+By utilizing the decorrelation and conjugate symmetry properties of the Fourier transform, it achieves a more compact and accurate weight representation.
+Combined with PolarQuant (polar coordinate quantization) and ODC (Optional Diagonal Calibration), the method outperforms existing efficient multimodal models across multiple benchmarks with minimal activation parameters and computational costs.

 -